cloudnativer/kube-install/docs/operation0.7.md

 <br>
 You will delete the two k8s-nodes (192.168.1.15 and 192.168.1.16) from the kubernetets cluster.
-Select any k8s-master server, and execute the following command on it:<br>
+Execute the following command on Kube-Instal host:<br>

 ```
 # kube-install -opt delnode -node "192.168.1.13,192.168.1.15" -sshpwd "cloudnativer" -label "192168001011"